wp-plugins/wp-conversion-boxes/README.txt

 == Changelog ==

+= 1.2.5 =
+* Released on 1st September, 2014
+* Open link in new tab was not working earlier, now working.
+* Couple of minor UI changes and bug fixes.

 = 1.2.4.1 =
 * Released on 29th August, 2014
 * Removed more notices in WP_Debug mode for a more developer friendly code.